 $PATH.
 If you are using

-bash then you'd do the same but in the
+bash, then you should do the same but in the

-Valet has a built in WordPress driver, so it supports running WordPress.
-You can serve your sites in two ways - using
+Valet has a built-in WordPress driver, so it supports running WordPress.
+You can serve your sites in two ways—using the

 park option can be used to add a whole folder to Valet.
 Every folder in there will then be mapped to a site and get its own

 ~/Sites folder to Valet and have a subfolder in there named

 wp-valet, the content of that folder will be served when you visit